-Wondering what vegetables are low carb?
+Wondering which veggies are the lowest carb vegetables?
 You’re not alone!
 Vegetables help deliver vital nutrients to our body to support daily function, the way we look, and the way that we perform.
 In general, most low carb vegetables should be eaten on a daily basis, as they contain high levels of fiber and nutrients.
 High carb vegetables should also be included in your diet, but in moderation, as they’re going to be more starch-based and have a higher carbohydrate content.
-So which what are the best low carb vegetables to include in your diet?
+So, which what are the best low carb vegetables to include in your diet?
 Let’s find out!

 **Note: While yes, fruits and vegetables do contain carbohydrates, there’s no reason to leave them off of your plate.
 A well-rounded diet includes both variety and color from whole, raw, and natural foods like fruits and vegetables.

 Telling the difference between the two comes down to a pretty simple rule… are you ready!?

 - Vegetables that are grown above ground (in general) are low carb vegetables and can be eaten freely